Skip to content

 What would it really take to address homelessness?
 For one, more and better housing, offered alongside comprehensive medical, social, and psychiatric care tailored to clients’ individual needs, and provided regardless of an individual’s sobriety, employment, or other behavior-change prerequisites.
 Known as the “Housing First” model, decades of research from around the world confirm that this approach is one of the most effective tools to end homelessness, particularly for people with severe mental illness, long durations of homelessness, and complex medical needs.

-The executive order says the Department of Housing and Urban Development should end support for “housing first” programs.
+The executive order says the Department of Housing and Urban Development should end support for some “housing first” programs.
 This threatens successful housing programs and risks increasing homelessness, especially for high-risk groups.
 The Veterans Affairs is one example of this success: long-term investments in housing with comprehensive medical and mental health services have seen a 55% reduction in homelessness among veterans since 2010.

 The federal government could also do more to help state and local governments implement Housing First policies.
 In a national study, one of us found that although the homelessness crisis typically occurs on public property, local governments often aren’t involved with designing or implementing the type of supportive “Housing First” policies necessary to end homelessness.
 Instead, those tasks are delegated to local non-profits, which may lack the authority or resources needed to create effective policies, and which often face pushback from local governments.